Aliases for OGG1 Gene

 GeneCards Summary for OGG1 Gene

 OGG1 (8-Oxoguanine DNA Glycosylase) is a Protein Coding gene.
-Diseases associated with OGG1 include renal cell carcinoma and xeroderma pigmentosum, group f.
-Among its related pathways are Chks in Checkpoint Regulation and DNA Repair.
+Diseases associated with OGG1 include renal cell carcinoma and reticulate acropigmentation of kitamura.
+Among its related pathways are DNA Double-Strand Break Repair and Chks in Checkpoint Regulation.
 GO annotations related to this gene include microtubule binding and endonuclease activity.

 UniProtKB/Swiss-Prot for OGG1 Gene